- A flower or flowers

 - Feet (or similar crushing) is a trademark of James Cameron.
 Aliens has Ripley running over a Xenomorph head with the APC.

-- The Mummy Trilogy: In The Mummy, there's a bit where a group of characters are running away from the titular mummy and one glasses-wearing treasure hunter falls over, and his glasses fall off.
+- The Mummy (1999): There's a bit where a group of characters are running away from the titular mummy and one glasses-wearing treasure hunter falls over, and his glasses fall off.
 The weasely backstabbing guy (who we've already seen selling out The Hero to almost certain death in the first scene) not only leaves him on the floor, but stomps and smashes the glasses.
 You get a view of the treasure hunter's dismay as he hears them crunch.

 - Downplayed a little in that said weasely backstabbing guy probably didn't do it on purpose, seeing as he was rather too preoccupied with fleeing in terror for anything clever like making sure there was a decoy behind him.